woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/shp2pgsql.rst

    .. code-block:: console

-      psql -d <DATABASE> -f SHAPEFILE.sql
+      psql -U postgres -d <DBNAME> -f SHAPEFILE.sql

-The shapefile has now been imported as a table in your PostGIS database.
+The shapefile has now been imported as a table in your PostGIS database and the last line in your browser's console should say COMMIT.
 You can verify this by either using pgAdmin to view the list of tables, or by executing the following query at the command line:

 .. code-block:: console

-   psql -U <USERNAME> -d <DATABASE> -c "\d"
+   psql -U <USERNAME> -d <DBNAME> -c "\d"

 .. note::